• Loading stock data...

 “Shareholders have no faith that this Board can select and support the next CEO without input from a Board with stronger product experience,” Wilson said.
 “The Board must be refreshed so that creative, brand-first experience is empowered.
 This is the only way to restore shareholder confidence and set lululemon back on the path to growth, product innovation and premium quality.”

 Wilson has taken heat in the past for controversial comments.
 In 2013, after critics complained about the “sheerness” of Lululemon’s yoga pants, he said “Frankly, some women’s bodies just don’t actually work [for the yoga pants],” and last year he criticized the company’s diversity and inclusion efforts.
-He recognizes he shouldn’t be the face of the new board, saying in Monday’s press release “”my passion for the lululemon athletica muse has never changed, but I know this campaign for change cannot be about me.”
+Wilson recognizes he shouldn’t be the face of the new board, saying in Monday’s press release, “my passion for the Lululemon Athletica muse has never changed, but I know this campaign for change cannot be about me.”

 Lululemon responded to Wilson’s nominations, saying in a statement Monday that it will “evaluate Mr. Wilson’s director nominees in due course in accordance with the Board’s governance process.”

-A date for Lululemon’s 2026 annual meeting of shareholders has not yet been set.
+A date for Lululemon’s 2026 annual shareholder meeting has not yet been set.
 Last year’s meeting was held June 11.

 Wilson is not the only one targeting Lululemon.
-Activist investment firm Elliott Investment Management has reportedly amassed a stake worth more than $1 billion in Lululemon and is pushing for the company to add Jane Nielsen, a former Ralph Lauren executive, as its next CEO.
+Activist investment firm Elliott Investment Management has reportedly amassed a stake worth more than $1 billion and is pushing for the company to make Jane Nielsen, a former Ralph Lauren executive, as its next CEO.

 After the report about Elliott, Jefferies said in a Dec.
-17 analyst note it was “critical” for Lululemon to refresh its board, pick a “thoughtful CEO with real leadership,” and return its roots as a yoga brand—the analyst firm said the turnaround will be a “multi-year lift.”
+17 analyst note it was “critical” for Lululemon to refresh its board, pick a “thoughtful CEO with real leadership,” and return its roots as a yoga brand.
+The firm said the turnaround will require a “multi-year lift.”

 Linkedin